sebaslogen/resaca/README.md

 This library does not influence how your app provides or creates objects so it's dependency injection strategy and framework agnostic.

-Nevertheless, this library supports two of the main **dependency injection frameworks**:
+Nevertheless, this library supports three of the main **dependency injection frameworks**:

 ## Hilt 🗡️
 <details>